evkx/evkx.github.io/content/models/citroën/ë-c3/ë-C3/_index.md

 drivetrain.drivesetup.NotSet

+The front suspension is [MacPherson Strut](../../../../technology/suspension/#macpherson-strut), and the rear suspension is [Multilink](../../../../technology/suspension/#multilink).
+It uses steel springs and hydraulic dampers.
 The  suspension has a fixed height and damping.
 The ground clearance with this suspension is 163 mm.

 ### Brakes

+The rear and front brakes are [cast-iron discs](../../../../technology/brakes/#disc-brakes).